-Some feel that the restrictions in the Christian life can drive the young people away from the Lord.
-But God is love and His laws serve as a wall of protection from the devil’s deadly ways.
-For a long time now, the youth have been on a freedom binge, rebelling against authority and law.
-What has been the result of it?
-Has it given them a safer, happier or fulfilled lives?
-No. On the contrary, it brought unhappiness, trouble and pain.
-Sin is deceptive and deadly “For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord” (Romans 6:23).
+Some feel that restrictions in the Christian life can drive people, especially the youth, away from the Lord.
+But God is love and His laws serve as a wall of protection from the devil’s deadly and painful ways.
+In our current culture, the youth have been encouraged to indulge in what they call “freedom.”
+This includes rebelling against most authority and rules.
+However, what has been the result?
+Has it given them safer, happier or more fulfilled lives?
+No. On the contrary, it has brought unhappiness, trouble and heartache.
+Sin is deceptive and deadly.
+It might promise pleasure, but eventually it ends in pain.

-Jesus’ path should not be seen as filled with restrictions but rather as liberating “The Spirit of the Lord is upon me, because he hath anointed me to preach the gospel to the poor; he hath sent me to heal the brokenhearted, to preach deliverance to the captives, and recovering of sight to the blind, to set at liberty them that are bruised” (Luke 4:18).
+Jesus’ path should not be seen as filled with restrictions but rather as liberating.
+Jesus declared, “The Spirit of the Lord is upon me, because he hath anointed me to preach the gospel to the poor; he hath sent me to heal the brokenhearted, to preach deliverance to the captives, and recovering of sight to the blind, to set at liberty them that are bruised” (Luke 4:18).

 In His service,